Real-time hybrid testing using iterative control for periodic oscillations: Experimental investigation

 The numerical substructure, as indicated in Fig.~\ref{fig:substr_with_exp} , comprises a part of the 3$^{\rm rd}$ and the 4$^{\rm th}$ storeys of the building and the columns in between.
 This part of the structure is simulated by a 2 DoF numerical model which is subject to three external forces; the interface force $F_{\rm LC}(t)$, measured by the load cell in real-time, the control-force $F_{\rm ctrl}$ acting on the 3$^{\rm rd}$ storey and, in the present measurement scenario, a periodic forcing on the 4$^{\rm th}$ storey $F_{\rm forc} = \Phi \cos(\omega t)$.
 The control-force $F_{\rm ctrl}$ is employed on the numerical structure to eliminate any static error in displacement due to the numerical structure being ungrounded and is designed such that it is non-invasive, i.e. it does not affect the steady state response of the hybrid structure.

 Furthermore, to carry out hybrid testing for different mass ratios $p=\mu_3/m_3$, we use the measured acceleration signal to compensate for a part of the inertial force coming from the physical side of the interface $F_{\rm comp} = m_{\rm 3 comp} \ddot x_3$.

-Thus, the governing equations of the numerical model can be expressed as
+\newtext{We also apply proportional feedback control to the numerical part of the structure to ensure the third (interface) storey oscillates around $\xi_3 = 0$.
+This is necessary since the numerical substructure is not grounded.
+Without this grounding, the static error of the piezoelectric force and acceleration sensors as well as the error in the numerical integration would lead to an error in displacement.
+The control-force applied to the numerical part of the third storey is determined by the PD control law} \newtext{

+} \newtext{This definition ensures that the control applied to the numerical substructure is non-invasive, i.e., if the iteration ensures that the physical and the numerical displacements of the interface storey are equal in steady state, the control force $F_{\rm ctrl}$ vanishes and the response of the hybrid structure is equal to the one of the true assembly.}